GSA Newsletter: November 14, 2021

 International Education Week Schedule

-Submitted by Chloe Johnson (Grad Assistant, Center for International Education)
+Submitted by Chloe Johnson (Grad Assistant, Office of Global Engagement)

 International Education Week is almost here!
 From Nov.
-15-19, the Center for International Education will be hosting a number of events, focusing on multiculturism and cultural awareness.
+15-19, the Office of Global Engagement will be hosting a number of events, focusing on multiculturism and cultural awareness.

 International Education Week (IEW), Nov.
 15-19, is an opportunity to celebrate the benefits of international education and exchange worldwide.
 This joint initiative of the U.S. Department of State and the U.S. Department of Education is part of our efforts to promote programs that prepare Americans for a global environment and attract future leaders from abroad to study, learn and exchange experiences.
 More information about this initiative is available at: https://iew.state.gov/